jo-0/jo-0/README.md

 ### Hi there 👋🏽

 My name is [Ajo Varghese](https://ajovarghese.com/), a passionate self-taught full-stack developer from Bangalore, India.\
-I'm an aspiring blog writer & would love to contribute to open source.
+I'm an aspiring blog writer & love to contribute to open source.
 I have a bachelor's degree in Computer Science.
 Also, a DevOps Enthusiast.

 #### Languages, Frameworks and Databases I've worked with: